What is Cohousing?

 2. A site planned and arranged in a way that encourages interaction and community-oriented living, with gardens, walkways and play areas

-3. Shared amenities, usually in a Common House, such as a large kitchen, a dining room, gym or multi-purpose room, library or guest suites
+3. Shared amenities, usually in a Common House, such as a large kitchen, a dining room, gym or multi-purpose room, library, and guest suites

-Treehouse is proud to offer all this and more, in beautiful Bridgewater, Nova Scotia.
+Treehouse Village Ecohousing is proud to offer all this and more, in beautiful Bridgewater, Nova Scotia.
 Our community has been designed with passion, based on research around best practices in other cohousing communities.

 Cohousing Then and Now

-The cohousing concept emerged in Denmark about 50 years ago.
-It was then introduced to North America in 1988 by two architects Charles Durrett and Kathryn McCamant.
+The cohousing concept originated in Denmark in the 1960s.
+It was introduced to North America in 1988 by two architects, Charles Durrett and Kathryn McCamant.

 Since then, well over 150 cohousing communities have been completed in North America.
-There are 23 completed in Canada, with many more in various stages of development.
-Treehouse Village is proud to be the first to introduce the concept to Atlantic Canada.
-In Denmark today, 10% of all new housing is mandated to be in cohousing communities.
+There are 26 completed in Canada, with many more in various stages of development.
+Treehouse Village Ecohousing is proud to be the first completed cohousing development in Atlantic Canada.

 Additional Resources